Hernan Bas: Career

+Exhibitions (selection)

 Bas' first solo exhibition in a commercial art gallery took place in 2001 at the Fredric Snitzer Gallery, and was called Hernan’s Merit & the Nouveau Sissies'.
 In 2004, Bas' artwork was displayed at the 2004 Whitney Biennial at the Whitney Museum in New York City.
 One year later, in 2005, Bas participated in two more group exhibits, The Triumph of Painting: Part III, at the Saatchi Gallery in London, England and in New Worlds - New Romanticism in Contemporary Art, at Schirn Kuntshalle, in Frankfurt, Germany.
 Also in 2005, Bas earned a fellowship to Giverny, France, where he got to paint on Claude Monet's estate.
 In 2007, Bas had a major presentation at the Rubell Family Collection in Miami, which travelled to the Brooklyn Art Museum in 2008.
 In 2009, Bas participated in the group exhibit "the Collectors," curated by Elmgreen & Dragset for the Nordic and Danish Pavilions at the 53rd Venice Biennale.
 In 2010, Bas moved his studio from Miami to Detroit, stating he enjoyed the "weirdness" of the city.
 In 2012, Bas had shows in New York, at the Lehman Maupin Gallery, and in Paris, at Galerie Perrotin, and South Korea.